IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 {::include ./figures/cross-technology-link.md}
 {: #fig-cross-technology-link title="Cross-technology Ethernet link discovery"}

-As described in {{optical-topology-discovery}}, the LTP terminating a Cross-technology link is reported by an O-PNC in the Ethernet topology or in the OTN topology model or in both models, depending on the type of corresponding physical port on the optical node.
+As described in {{optical-topology-discovery}}, the LTP terminating a cross-technology Ethernet link is reported by an O-PNC in the Ethernet topology or in the OTN topology model or in both models, depending on the type of corresponding physical port on the optical node.

-It is worth noting that the discovery of Cross-technology links is based only on the LLDP information sent by the Ethernet interfaces of the routers and snooped by the Ethernet interfaces of the optical nodes.
+It is worth noting that the discovery of cross-technology Ethernet links is based only on the LLDP information sent by the Ethernet interfaces of the routers and snooped by the Ethernet interfaces of the optical nodes.
 Therefore the MDSC can discover these links also before optical